Letting the Democratic Party control the narrative on race is like letting Boss Tweed control the narrative on election reform.

 Where equality demands and requires procedural fairness of the precise sort codified in the Bill of Rights and the U.S. Constitution, the racial essentialism of equity demands the opposite: the obliteration of procedural fairness.
 Where equality assumes justice and justice demands equality, equity assumes and demands neither.
 Equity abandons equality and justice to the collective dystopian whims of a highly commercial and immensely profitable form of corporate frontier law better known these days as social justice.
 But social justice — like racial justice, enviro justice, trans justice or any other form of justice that requires a modifier — is in fact just the digital version of good old fashioned mob justice.
 All in, equity is the polar opposite of equality and the calling card of progressive fascism.

 Nevertheless, as an institutional currency and corporate dog whistle, equity has emerged as the most recent manifestation of Democratic Party systemic racism writ large: a perfectly viable extension of a reliable and historically proven means to an end.
-As with Democratic Party responses to all other items high on the elitist agenda of culture war issues — items like systemic racism, global warming, gender identity and Covid mandates — equity is designed to deflect attention away from the real objective: the relentless prosecution of an undeclared yet already protracted class war against poor and middle class people of all colors worldwide.
+As with Democratic Party responses to all other items high on the elitist agenda of culture war issues — items like systemic racism, global warming, gender identity and Covid mandates — equity is designed as yet another Trojan Horse to deflect attention away from the real objective: the relentless prosecution of an undeclared yet already protracted class war against poor and middle class people of all colors worldwide.
 It ain’t about race, folks.
 And it ain’t about global warming, gender identity or vaccine mandates, either.
 It’s about class.

 As the rightful heirs to the terrorist lynch mobs of the Ku Klux Klan, today’s Democratic Party is the elitist 21st-century successor to a 19th-century plantation mentality that remains vitally and dangerously intact.
 The same plantation mentality is invoked as needed without a hint of self-awareness by Democratic Party elites of all colors to justify modern black code policies more overtly racist and statistically lethal than anything ever dreamed up by notorious Democratic Party segregationists like Bull Connor, Orval Faubus and Robert Byrd.